thunderseethe/thunderseethe.github.io/content/posts/emit-base.md

 ```
 Regardless of which we pick, we're going to need an iterator of `ValType`s.
 These are the types of the local variables predeclared by our function.
-Locals, like everything in Wasm, are referenced by their index, so we don't have to name our locals just provide their types in order.
+Locals, like everything in Wasm, are referenced by their index, so we only have to provide their types, not name them.

-Unfortunately, we have not precomputed the locals used by our `IR`.
+Unfortunately, we have not precomputed the locals incorporated by our `IR`.
 This is only a minor setback, however.
 Rather than immediately create our function, we delay creation until after emitting our function's instructions: